Use Cases For Assessments

 • Drug Assessments

-These types of assessments are mostly measured across pre-determined scales and help you identify your strengths and weaknesses.
+They are mostly measured against pre-determined scales and help you identify your strengths and weaknesses.

-You can assess yourself with an assessment scale, where each spectrum in the scale gives feedback.
-Many assessment scales have been built across years throughout history.
+You assess yourself with an assessment scale, where each point on the scale gives you feedback.

-Healthy eating assessment helps you to evaluate your diet and nutrition habits.
-Healthy eating means mindful and balanced eating.
+A healthy eating assessment helps you evaluate your diet and nutrition habits.
+Healthy eating means mindful, balanced eating.

-Below are a few questions that can be asked in a Healthy Eating Assessment.
+Below are a few questions that a healthy eating assessment can ask.

 • How many times a day do you eat packaged snacks?